dgoldman0/adamah/guilds/alchemists/README.md

 - Support members’ personal and commercial ventures
 - Foster a culture of curiosity, mutual respect, and mastery

+## Materials

+There are some existing early craft educational materials available, such as an [entry level "apothocary" quiz](https://github.com/dgoldman0/adamah/blob/main/guilds/alchemists/general_010_draft_quiz.md).

 ## Membership

 Membership is open to practitioners and learners across all related crafts who are members of the Adamah Constructed Nation.